abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/aws/aws.md

 aws eks update-kubeconfig --region eu-north-1 --name scrumptious-dance-potato
 ```

-Run a `kubectl` command line like `kubectl cluster-info` command line to make sure that kubeconfig is defined
+Run a command such as `kubectl cluster-info` to verify that your kubeconfig is correctly configured.

 ``` bash
 kubectl cluster-info